 Intake Procedures / Booking

 The jail intake process takes you through each of these steps:

 - You will get put in a holding cell.
 If there are a lot of arrests, it will take a while to get processed.

-- The first thing you will have to to is you will have to answer a bunch of questions, such as what is your legal name, your address, birthdate and a contact person.
+- The first thing you will have to is you will have to answer a bunch of questions, such as what your legal name is, your address, birthdate and a contact person.

 - They’ll also ask you about your medical and psychological history.

 - You will be given an inmate number.

 - You will have a front and profile photo taken for your mugshot.

 - All of your personal property will be taken away from you and stored until you get discharged from jail.